constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 This invitation extends to you personally, as well as the United States of America and all of human kind.
 Everybody deserves to be included in and benefit from math curriculum reform.

-To celebrate, I suggest cutting a pie into sevenths, and sharing it with six other friends, both new and old.
+To celebrate, I suggest cutting a pie into sevenths, and sharing it with a circle of six other friends, both new and old.
 May you have a blessed Rational Approximation Week, and a wonderful Rational Approximation Day.

 [![Philosophy News Network: Philosophy Solved](external-assets/static.existentialcomics.com/comics/PNNphilosophySolved1.png)](https://existentialcomics.com/comic/191)
 [![Philosophy News Network: Philosophy Solved](external-assets/static.existentialcomics.com/comics/PNNphilosophySolved2.png)](https://existentialcomics.com/comic/191)